byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<rehrar>** Outreach, sure.
 **\<sgp\_>** ErCiccione they asked me to handle these for the past few weeks.
 Hopefully they have enough time to take the responsibilities back
 **\<ErCiccione>** s/been/being
-**\<monerobux>** ErCiccione meant to say: no wait, they are in the ongoing section.
+**\<byterubbux>** ErCiccione meant to say: no wait, they are in the ongoing section.
 So they should already being taking care of those
 **\<rehrar>** none of us has heard of this other guy before.
 I'd like to see some evidence of past contributions
 **\<rehrar>** or some volunteer work first
 **\<ErCiccione>** ok got it sgp\_